 As the title of this guideline indicates, the scope of this guideline is to address eCommerce (see definitions) where Baylor is the merchant.
 Although some of the principles from this guideline may apply, Point of Sale (see definitions) transactions are not covered in this guideline.
 Further, for the purposes of this guideline, authorizations for payroll deduction are not considered to be eCommerce.

-eCommerce: Abbreviation for electronic commerce.
-A way of doing real-time business transactions via telecommunications networks, when the customer and the merchant are in different geographical places.
+eCommerce: Abbreviation for electronic commerce. eCommerce is the activity of buying or selling of products on online services or over the Internet.
 For the purposes of this document eCommerce is specifically the payment component of the interaction.
 Further, eCommerce for the purpose of this document involves the use and transmission of information permitting the merchant to receive funds directly from a financial institution (bank account number, credit card number, etc.).
 Authorization for payroll deduction is not eCommerce for the purposes of this guideline.1

 PCI DSS: Abbreviation for Payment Card Industry Data Security Standard.
 [PCI DSS are the] security procedures from the PCI Security Standards Council for merchants that accept credit cards online.
 It includes guidelines for user authentication, firewalls, antivirus, encryption, truncating account numbers, programming maintenance and vulnerability testing.2